maliMirkec/starter-project/README.md

 ![Starter Project Logo - Folder with start button](https://raw.githubusercontent.com/maliMirkec/starter-project/master/src/gfx/png/starter-project.png)

-### A set of gulp task that helps you develop high performant websites using latest best practices.
+### A set of gulp tasks that helps you develop high performant websites using latest best practices.

 Welcome to Starter Project, the easiest way to implement latest best practices to your website.
 It doesn't matter if you have an existing project or you start from the scratch; you can use this package to meet all your needs.